substratusai/substratusai.github.io/docs/quickstart.md

 The packaged model server ships with an API (for application integration) and a GUI interface (for debugging).
 You can now open up your browser at [http://localhost:8080](http://localhost:8080) and talk to your model!

-If you are interesting in continuing your journey through Substratus, take a look at the [Guided Walkthrough](./category/walkthrough).
+If you are interested in continuing your journey through Substratus, take a look at the [Guided Walkthrough](./category/walkthrough).

 ## Cleanup